-Efforts to develop control tools and management strategies for several priority animal species continued in Fiscal Year 201-2015.
-These include the Burmese python (Figure 7-5) and other giant constrictors, the Nile monitor (Varanus niloticus), and the Argentine black and white tegu.
-Control tools are very limited for free-ranging reptiles, and the application of developed methods is often impracticable in sensitive environments where impacts to non-target species are unacceptable.
-Available tools for removing reptiles generally include trapping, toxicants, barriers, dogs, and introduced predators (Witmer et al. 2007), as well as visual searching and pheromone attractants.
+Efforts to develop control tools and management strategies for several priority animal species continued in Fiscal Year 2015-2016, including the Burmese python (Figure 7-9) and other giant constrictors, the Nile monitor (Varanus niloticus), and the Argentine black and white tegu.
+Control tools are very limited for free-ranging reptiles, and the application of developed methods often is impracticable in sensitive environments where impacts to non-target species are unacceptable.
+Available tools for removing reptiles generally include trapping, toxicants, barriers, dogs, and introduced predators (Witmer et al. 2007) as well as visual searching and pheromone attractants.
 Reed and Rodda (2009) provide a thorough review of primary and secondary control tools that may be considered for giant constrictors.